MikroElektronika/mikrosdk_click_v2/clicks/hbridge/README.md

 ## Example Description

-> This example demonstrates the use of the H-Bridge click board by driving the motor in both directions for a desired number of steps.
+> This example demonstrates the use of the H-Bridge Click board by driving the motor in both directions for a desired number of steps.

 **The demo application is composed of two sections :**